lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To select all text in the document press :kbd:`control + A` or :menuselection:`Edit --> Select All`.
 To jump to a specific page press :kbd:`Control + G` or :menuselection:`Edit --> Go to Page` and a dialog will pop up.
 To enter a page number in the :guilabel:`Page` field and click :guilabel:`OK` to go to that page.

 To zoom for the entire page to be visible :menuselection:`View --> Zoom --> Entire Page`.
-To zoom so you can see the width of the page and everything is bigger :menuselection:`View --> Zoom --> Page width`.
+To zoom so you can see the width of the page and everything is bigger :menuselection:`View --> Zoom --> Page Width`.
 To zoom to 100 percent zoom :menuselection:`View --> Zoom --> 100%`.

 To have a view of the document with no margins shown like on a webpage :menuselection:`View --> Web` or To get back to the original view :menuselection:`View --> Menu`.
 To toggle a vertical scrollbar :menuselection:`View --> Scrollbars --> Vertical Scroll bar`.
 To have a horizontal scrollbar :menuselection:`View --> Scrollbars --> Horizontal Scroll bar`.